avioconsulting/mule-custom-logger/README.md

 * Optionally log location info with each log message.
 * Tracepoints compatibility to measure request, response times and such.

+# Changes
+## 1.2.1
+* Added system property '_avio.logger.mapmessage = true_' to utilize a MapMessage instead of ObjectMessage for logging, this allows for filtered logs.
+See Simplified Logging section below.
+* Supports 4.1, 4.2, 4.3 releases of the Mule Runtime

 # Using the Custom Logger Processor
 Here is how mule-custom-logger looks like in action.